Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 In sectors and industries which are highly competitive, there could be hundreds or even thousands of businesses all using similar terminology for their company name, so you will want to consider how to choose one which will stand out from the rest.
 Using your name can be a good way to distinguish yourself, especially if you have a reputation in your field, but this may not work if you have a particularly common name or one which is shared with someone who works in a similar area.

-It is also worth doing a little research into variations of your chosen name to ensure that there isn’t a company already trading with a similar title, as that could create confusion and potentially conflict.
-You don’t want to find yourself in a position where you are accused of using another company’s reputation to further your business, or find your trade suffering because of a negative association with another company.
+It is also worth doing a little research into variations of your chosen name to ensure that there isn’t a company already trading with a similar title, as that could create confusion and potential conflict.
+You don’t want to find yourself in a position where you are accused of using another company’s reputation to further your business or find your trade suffering because of a negative association with another company.

 You may have already come up with a business name which you love, and some of the ones which appeal most are particularly clever or funny names that suit the company perfectly.
-However, if you are considering a company name which features a pun, play on words or other element of humour, then it may be worth considering the long-term before deciding to settle.
+However, if you are considering a company name which features a pun, play on words or another element of humour, then it may be worth considering the long-term before deciding to settle.
 If your business has the potential to expand or diversify then you don’t want to be tied to a name which might not reflect your future plans.

 It is also worth considering whether you will be as proud of your company name if you find yourself in the position of seeking investment or backing from external parties.
 In that situation, you will want to present yourself in as professional a light as possible, which may be hard to do if you have chosen a name which relies on a joke which is slightly risqué or a pun which may not translate to those who do not know the industry.